ramapriyan912001/tp/docs/UserGuide.md

 Format: `deletecontact INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the contact at the specified `INDEX`.
-* Deletes the person from any groups of which the person was a member.
+* Deletes the contact from any groups of which the contact was a member.
 * Since the command deletes the contact based on the list visible to the user, it is necessary for the user to be viewing a list of contacts when utilising this command.
 This means that the user must have entered a `findcontacts` or `contacts` command just prior to entering the `deletecontact` command.
 * If the contact was the only member of a group, that group will now be deleted.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* Contact list will be displayed after the command succeeded.

 Examples:
 * `contacts` to display a list of all contacts, followed by `deletecontact 2` deletes the 2nd contact in AWE.